From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Introduction

 As indicated above, our interest in the function-sheaf dictionary for smooth commutative group schemes over finite fields comes from an application to $p$-adic representation theory, specifically to quasicharacters (\S\ref{ssec:quasicharacters}) of $p$-adic tori.
-However, we found that our method of passing from $p$-adic tori to group schemes over $\Fq$ applies more generally to any local field $K$ with finite residue field $\Fq$ and any commutative algebraic group $X_K$ that admits a N\'eron model $X$.
-This class of groups includes abelian varieties and unipotent $K$-wound groups in addition to the tori we initially considered.
-In this paper we show that quasicharacters of $X(K)$ are geometrized and categorified by quasicharacter sheaves on the Greenberg transform $\Gr_R(X)$ of the N\'eron model $X$.
+However, we found that our method of passing from $p$-adic tori to group schemes over $\Fq$ applies more generally to any local field $K$ with finite residue field $\Fq$ and to any commutative algebraic group over $K$ that admits a N\'eron model $X$.
+This class of algebraic groups over $K$ includes abelian varieties and unipotent $K$-wound groups, in addition to the algebraic tori we initially considered.

+In this paper we show that if $X$ is as above then quasicharacters of $X(K)$ are geometrized and categorified by character sheaves on the Greenberg transform $\Gr_R(X)$ of the N\'eron model $X$.
 Although not locally of finite type, $\Gr_R(X)$ is a commutative group scheme over $\Fq$ and also a projective limit of smooth commutative group schemes $\Gr^R_n(X)$.
-This structure allows us to adapt our work on quasicharacter sheaves to construct (\S\ref{ssec:qc_on_GN}) a category $\QC(X_K)$ of quasicharacter sheaves for $X_K$, which are certain sheaves on $\Gr_R(X)\times_{\Spec{\Fq}} \Spec{\bFq}$, with extra structure.
+This structure allows us to adapt our work on character sheaves on smooth group schemes over finite fields to construct (\S\ref{ssec:CS_on_GN}) a category $\QCS(X)$ of {\it quasicharacter sheaves} for $X$, which are certain sheaves on $\Gr_R(X)\times_{\Spec{\Fq}} \Spec{\bFq}$, with extra structure.
 The ability to generalize the function-sheaf dictionary to non-connected group schemes plays a crucial role in this application.

-Having defined quasicharacter sheaves for groups over $K$ and $\Fq$, we consider how these categories are related as $K$ and $\Fq$ vary.
+Having defined quasicharacter sheaves on N\'eron models of commutative algebraic groups over $K$ and character sheaves on commutative group schemes over $\Fq$, we consider how these categories are related as $K$ and $\Fq$ vary.
 We describe (\S\ref{ssec:basechange}) functors between categories of quasicharacter sheaves that model restriction and norm homomorphisms of character groups $G(k')^* \to G(k)^*$ and $G(k)^* \to G(k')^*$, and describe how quasicharacter sheaves behave under Weil restriction (\S\ref{ssec:wrK}).
 We also give (\S\ref{ssec:transfer}) a categorical version of a result of Chai and Yu \cite{chai-yu:01a}, relating quasicharacter sheaves for tori over different local fields, even local fields with different characteristic.